 With Pages, there is no easy link to your Page unless you make a post which they happen to see in their newsfeed.
 If you don’t post, members are unlikely to return to your Page.
 This is a BIG minus of Pages!
 You have to keep posting to maintain members’ attention.

 With Groups, there is a link on the sidebar of members’ newsfeeds at all times.
 They can simply click on the name of the Group to see the latest happenings.

 I really wish there was an easier way for people to return to Pages they’ve liked!

-On the other hand, Facebook Pages will show up in Google searches.
+Here’s one really important fact that could force you to a Page: Facebook Pages will show up in Google searches.
 Facebook Groups will not show up in Google searches, even if they are “open”.

 Groups can be self-sustaining.
 It is possible for you to setup a Group, add a bunch of friends to it, and have it thrive from member postings, even if you never lay a finger on it again.